 That’s why I love this gorgeous book.
 It’s packed with pretty much every DIY cleaning and wellness recipe you can find — but only tried-and-true, tested recipes that really, really work.

 I’m talking toilet scrub, sore throat spray, no-wax candles, laundry stain remover, cockroach repellant… seriously, this book has everything.

 PS: This homemade granite cleaner makes a great gift! *wink wink*

 - 3 cups pure water

 - Pour the rubbing alcohol and the water into a spray bottle and shake.

 - Spray the solution onto the granite and wipe clean with a dry cloth.

 - This single product safely disinfects the counters and cleans them, too.

-Tip: If you want to add essential oils for scent, add them to the alcohol first and swirl it around in the bottle until mixed.
-Then add your water.
-Halle cautions to avoid citrus essential oils, since they may not be granite-friendly.
+- If you want to add essential oils for scent, add them to the alcohol first and swirl it around in the bottle until mixed.
+Then add your water and shake.
+(Avoid citrus essential oils, since they may not be granite-friendly.)